oestradiol/bluesky-follows/README.md

 ## Currently, the script is able to:
 - Log in to Bluesky Social;
 - Back up a list of followers and a list of followed users to separate JSON files;
-- Follow all suggested users;
+- Keep tracking of all follows/followers.
-- Unfollow users that aren't following you back and that you hadn't originally followed.

 ## Requirements
 - Node.js;